 Many people still do not know that it is possible to have the ashes of their cremated loved ones made into actual diamonds.
 These remembrance diamonds have become an increasingly popular way for people to permanently commemorate their deceased family members, friends, and even pets.
 However, are cremation diamonds the same as real diamonds?
 If not, what are some of the differences between cremation diamonds and natural diamonds?
-Fortunately, in this guide we’ll answer those questions and more:
+Fortunately, in this guide we will answer those questions and more Diamonds are trully royal jewels.
+And if you want to have some, you do not have to look for them for too long: In King Billy Casino 50 free spins are already waiting for you:

 Cremation Diamonds: Same Characteristics, But Grown In Laboratory